adapter-hub/adapters/adapter-docs/adapter_loading.md

 - The first argument passed to the method is the name of the adapter we want to load.
 As we load a task adapter in this case, this refers to the name of the task.
 Using this identifier, the method will automatically resolve the right adapter weights matching our model architecture and our adapter configuration.
-A list of all available adapter names is accessible via `PRETRAINED_TASK_ADAPTER_MAP` or the corresponding equivalents for other adapter types.

 - If our model already contains one or more adapters, `load_task_adapter()` will search for the adapter weights matching the adapter configuration of the existent adapters.
 If no adapter has been added so far, we will search for adapter weights